First French War of Religion (1562–1563): Dauphiné

 As late as August there were still troubles in Dauphiné.

 Provence

-Violence continued in Provence under the direction of Sommerive and Carcès to such an extent that in late 1563 Marshal Biron was dispatched to the province to deal with the situation.
+Violence continued in Provence under the direction of the comte de Villars and comte de Carcès to such an extent that in late 1563 Marshal Biron was dispatched to the province to deal with the situation.
 He brought with him 500 soldiers and two commissioners to provide backup.
-Biron led the reduction of the town of Sisteron which was still holding out for the Protestants.
+Biron led the reduction of the town of Sisteron, which was still holding out for the Protestants.
 This accomplished he restored the comte de Tende as governor of Provence in Marseille and got the nobility of the province to recognise him.
 After some time in the area, he recommended in 1564 that Sommerive and Carcès be summoned to court to explain themselves.

 Guyenne

 In Guyenne, Monluc maintained his correspondence with the Spanish, and bemoaned the recent peace for allowing Protestants to return to the royal court.
 He would even suggest to the Spanish king that he establish himself with the crown of France in the name of his wife Élisabeth.